-Hazard Level of concern (L/M/H) Mitigation Level of concern (L/M/H) Health of snorkel party Η Check everyone is fit to carry out the task.
+Hazard Level of concern (L/M/H) Mitigation Level of concern (L/M/H) 1.
+Health of snorkel party Η Check everyone is fit to carry out the task.
 They should be water confident and not be carrying any medical issues.
-Everyone in the party including the guide should fill out and sign a declaration of fitness to snorkel.
+Everyone in the party, including the guide, should fill out and sign a declaration of fitness to snorkel.
 M-L 2.
 Entry and exit Μ Beach: Walk in and walk out - is it ok for the ability of the group?
 Is there a drift which will result in the exit not being the same as the entry?
-L Boat: Steps, jump, ladder, lift - this must be briefed so that everyone knows how to get in and out.
-3. Emergency action plan (EAP) Μ This must be briefed to everyone and should include details of the nearest hospital, emergency phone numbers or VHF channel, names of everyone in the snorkel party and the declaration of fitness to carry out the snorkel exercise by each individual.
+Boat: Steps, jump, ladder, lift - this must be briefed so that everyone knows how to get in and out.
+L

+Hazard Level of concern (L/M/H) Mitigation Level of concern (L/M/H) 3.
+Emergency action plan (EAP) M This must be briefed to everyone and should include details of the nearest hospital, emergency phone numbers or VHF channel, names of everyone in the snorkel party and the declaration of fitness to carry out the snorkel exercise by each individual.
 L 4.
 Party size and buddy pairings H-M The Snorkel Guide must be capable of looking after the group size.
 They should buddy everyone up (weak with strong) and make sure everyone knows who is buddied with who.
-M-L
+M-L 5.
+Tides / wind / weather Η The Snorkel Guide must understand that to go snorkelling in bad weather greatly improves the chances of accidents happening.
+They must ensure the weather conditions and tide are suitable for the level of competence of the snorkel group. Μ